CACI International (NYSE:CACI) Updates FY 2022 Earnings Guidance

-CACI International (NYSE:CACI) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $18.000-$18.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $17.030.
+CACI International (NYSE:CACI) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $18.000-$18.830 for the period, compared to the Thomson Reuters consensus estimate of $17.030.
 The company issued revenue guidance of $6.20 billion-$6.40 billion, compared to the consensus revenue estimate of $6.31 billion.

-CACI International (NYSE:CACI) last posted its earnings results on Wednesday, August 11th.
-The information technology services provider reported $5.74 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $5.74.
-CACI International had a return on equity of 15.75% and a net margin of 6.93%.
-As a group, equities analysts anticipate that CACI International will post 18.34 EPS for the current year.
+Several equities research analysts have commented on the stock.
+Wells Fargo & Company assumed coverage on shares of CACI International in a report on Tuesday, May 18th.
+They issued an overweight rating and a $311.00 price target on the stock.
+The Goldman Sachs Group lowered shares of CACI International from a conviction-buy rating to a buy rating in a report on Tuesday, June 8th.
+Barclays upped their price target on shares of CACI International from $250.00 to $300.00 and gave the company an overweight rating in a report on Monday, April 26th.
+Finally, Morgan Stanley upped their price target on shares of CACI International from $282.00 to $286.00 and gave the company an equal weight rating in a report on Monday, June 14th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The company currently has an average rating of Buy and an average target price of $285.88.

-In related news, Director William S. Wallace sold 167 shares of the stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $252.40, for a total value of $42,150.80.
-Following the completion of the sale, the director now directly owns 4,187 shares in the company, valued at approximately $1,056,798.80.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-1.56% of the stock is currently owned by corporate insiders.
+In other CACI International news, Director William S. Wallace sold 167 shares of the stock in a transaction that occurred on Monday, August 9th.
+The shares were sold at an average price of $252.40, for a total transaction of $42,150.80.
+Following the sale, the director now directly owns 4,187 shares in the company, valued at approximately $1,056,798.80.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Company insiders own 1.56% of the company’s stock.

 An institutional investor recently bought a new position in CACI International stock.
-OLD Mission Capital LLC acquired a new stake in CACI International Inc (NYSE:CACI) in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 3,383 shares of the information technology services provider’s stock, valued at approximately $721,000.
-85.66% of the stock is owned by institutional investors and hedge funds.
+OLD Mission Capital LLC purchased a new position in shares of CACI International Inc (NYSE:CACI) during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm purchased 3,383 shares of the information technology services provider’s stock, valued at approximately $721,000.
+Institutional investors and hedge funds own 85.66% of the company’s stock.

 CACI International Company Profile